-Specifies the URL of the server-side proxy that streams the resulting file to the end user to enable exporting in IE9 and Safari browsers.
+Specifies the URL of the server-side proxy that streams the resulting file to the end user to enable exporting in the Safari browser.

 Generally, exporting is performed using client-side API in browsers.
-However, the IE9 and Safari (integrated in Mac OS) browsers do not implement an API for saving files.
+However, the Safari (integrated in Mac OS) browser does not implement an API for saving files.
 In this instance, the widget can POST the content to a server-side proxy, which will stream the file back to the end user.
 To enable this functionality, set the export.proxyUrl option to the proxy, which will stream the file to the end user.
 When implementing the proxy, take the following information into account.

 - Your proxy will receive a POST request with the following parameters in the request body: fileName, contentType (the MIME type of the file) and base64 (the base-64 encoded file content).